In the early days of the pandemic we saw a lot of quotes meant to inspire business leaders in our social media feeds. Some examples:

 - Your Company — Does your company have other knowledge, partnerships, relationships, or resources that can be brought to bear that would make it look foolish to buy from someone else?

-- Your Terms — Can different payment terms, credit policies, contracts, warranties help your customers weather their current financial difficulties?
+- Your Terms — Can different payment terms, credit policies, contracts, warranties help your customers weather difficulties?

 - Your Operations — Can your company’s response times, scalability, integrations, etc. make you stand out against the competition?